 VCAT can also access video conference facilities at many external hearing locations.

 If you are a party or a representative in a VCAT case, you can make your request on an Application to use technology form.

-You can lodge the application form with VCAT by email, post or in person at any VCAT location.
+You can lodge the application form with VCAT by electronic communication, post or in person at any VCAT location.